KrystianRusin/Slay-The-Spire-RL/README.md

 # Slay the Spire PPO Agent

-This project implements a reinforcement learning agent using Proximal Policy Optimization (PPO) to play the game *Slay the Spire*.
+This project implements a reinforcement learning agent using Maskable Proximal Policy Optimization (PPO) to play the game *Slay the Spire*.
 The agent interacts with the game via a socket connection through a middleman process, processes the game state, and learns to improve its actions through training.
-Still undergoing development.

 ## Table of Contents